websanco/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/upgrade-processes/multithreading-process.md

 1. Exception - A message that can be used in case an exception occurs.

 The sample project shows a simple example in which the `name` field is processed and modified by the `processConcurrently()` method.

-1. `select j7z3EntryId, name from J7Z3_J7Z3Entry` - The SQL statement queries all the entries
+1. `select j7z3EntryId, name from J7Z3_J7Z3Entry` - The SQL statement queries all the entries.

 1. ```java
    resultSet -> new Object[] {
 				resultSet.getLong("j7z3EntryId"), resultSet.getString("name")
    ```
-   `resultSet` gathers all the objects and stores it in an array.
+   The objects are gathered and stored in the `resultSet` array.

 1. ```java
    columns -> {